orangemug/readme-tester/README.md

     ```

-To test your `README.md` just the following and all the code in _js_ code tags will be executed, including assertions which will fail the tests.
+All the code in _js_ code tags will concatinated and executed.
+The following will be added to the top by default

+    var assert = require("assert");

+Any errors thrown in the markdown code will cause an error.
+To test your `README.md` just run the following

 ```js
 var readmeTester = require("readme-tester");